top of page

 It differs in format from earlier installments.
 And it steps outside the remit of that series a little because as well as dæmons I'm discussing other character stuff.

 But the below does feel like the culmination of the thinking I've developed over the course of that series - about how Pullman so successfully wrote dæmons in the first place, how he used Renaissance imagery to inform his creation, how the first major adaptation - the stage play - handled dæmons to my mind to the best effect out of all the big adaptations.
-In the last part, I went into some thoughts about how I thought the movie and especially the TV show have tripped up on the writing side of things.
+In the last part, I went into some thoughts about how I felt the movie and especially the TV show have tripped up on the writing side of things.
 And now it's time to talk about the visuals.

 So, hell with it.
 For now at least I'm calling this: